 The discussion above relates to certain material aspects of current United States federal income and estate tax law arising as a result of the holding and disposing of Notes or receiving interest on Notes by United States Alien holders who purchased Notes in connection with an offering at the initial offering price.
 As discussed under "Form of the Notes" above, the Notes issued by BATCAP will be issued so as to be in registered form for United States federal income tax purposes.
 This discussion assumes that no Exchange Event will occur and that no definitive Notes in bearer form will be issuable to holders.
-The discussion above does not address any other United States federal, state or local tax issues nor does it address the United States federal tax consequences of ownership of Notes not held as capital assets within the meaning of Section 1221 of the Code, or the United States federal income tax consequences to investors subject to special treatment under the United States federal income tax laws.
+The discussion above does not address any other United States federal, state or local tax issues nor does it address the United States federal tax consequences of ownership of Notes not held as capital assets within the meaning of Section 1221 of the Code, or the United States federal income tax laws.
 The above discussion is based on the Code, regulations, rulings and judicial decisions as of the date hereof, all of which are subject to change or differing interpretations at any time and in some circumstances with retroactive effect.
 Any such subsequent developments in these areas could have a material effect on the foregoing summary.

-FATCA Withholding with Respect to Notes Issued by BATIF, BATHTN and BATNF
+FATCA Withholding with Respect to Notes Issued by BATIF and BATNF